Drykx/Drykx/README.md

 ## About me

 🔭 I'm passionate about Artificial General Intelligence (AGI), with a focus on reinforcement learning and natural language processing.
-My theoretical work centers on advancing state-of-the-art models to improve robustness and generalizability aiming to better understand the human condition, particularly in learning, reasoning, and perception.
-I'm also deeply interested in building practical AI agents that assist people and contribute meaningfully to society.
+My theoretical interest lies in advancing state-of-the-art models to improve robustness and generalizability, with the goal of achieving human-like capabilities.
+This will ultimately deepen our understanding of the human condition—particularly in learning, reasoning, and perception.
+I'm also deeply interested in developing practical AI agents that assist people and contribute meaningfully to society.

 📚 With a background in pure and applied mathematics, I have a strong foundation in probability, statistics, measure theory, functional analysis, and stochastic processes.